-At first glance it might seem that the equation between what we eat and how healthy we are is a simple one.
+At first glance it might seem that the question of what you eat affects your health is a simple one.
 You just eat healthier, right?
 Well, we sat down with two of Charles Sturt University’s academic experts in the field of health and nutrition to discuss it, and found that it’s a lot more complicated – and fascinating – than that.

 A complex system of food factors

-Ruth Crawford, Lecturer in Nutrition and Dietetics, outlined just some of the interrelated influences on the food we eat.
+Ruth Crawford, Lecturer in Nutrition and Dietetics, outlined just some of the interrelated influences on what you eat affects your health.

 “For individuals, food involves a complex system of many different factors interacting.
 It is more than just nutrition; for instance, food is important in families, in celebrations, in religious contexts and in traditions.
 Then there are the emotional and psychological aspects of food.
 Not to mention questions of production, education and policy.
 And none of that is about the fundamental need to meet your basic nutritional needs.”